clescot/kafka-connect-http/docs/project_intention.md

      - your configuration is easy
      - you get the HTTP responses
    - drawbacks :
-     - you mix in the same error topic, the HTTP responses with some potential real errors.
+     - you mix in the same error topic, the HTTP responses with some potential real errors (of this connector).

 - the `PRODUCER` mode
   - advantages :